KTStephano/peaches-bot.docs/docs.markdown

 Marks a thread as unlocked. `threadID` should not refer to an archived thread.

-### exec function data delay
+### exec function data (delay)

-Executes a trigger from the Function category. `function` should be its name as a string. `data` can either be nil, or it can include some data to pass to the function. `delay` should be between 0 and 60 and represents delay in seconds.
-0 means execute immediately.
+Executes a trigger from the Function category. `function` should be the name of the function as a string (case sensitive). `data` can contain information you want to pass to the function which will get placed into its `context.ExecData` entry. `delay` is optional and can be left out.
+It is measured in seconds, with a max of 60.

-When using `data`, context.ExecData will be populated with the argument.
+If delay is either left out or not specified, exec calls the function immediately and returns whatever the function returns (if anything).
+Otherwise it schedules it to run and returns empty (nil).

 ### createRole role